nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/request-response-headers.md

 - The `parentRefs` references the Gateway resource that we created, and specifically defines the `http` listener to attach to, via the `sectionName` field.
 - `echo.example.com` is the hostname that is matched for all requests to the backends defined in this HTTPRoute.
 - The `match` rule defines that all requests with the path prefix `/headers` are sent to the `headers` Service.
-- The filter used here is `RequestHeaderModifier`, which sets the header `My-Overwrite-Header`, adds new headers `Accept-Encoding` and `My-cool-header`, and removes `User-Agent` header.
+- It has a `RequestHeaderModifier` filter defined for the path prefix `/headers`.
+This filter:

+    1. Sets the value for header `My-Overwrite-Header` to `this-is-the-only-value`.
+    2. Appends the value `compress` to the `Accept-Encoding` header and `this-is-an-appended-value` to the `My-Cool-header`.
+    3. Removes `User-Agent` header.

 ### Send traffic to the Headers application